labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/step2.md

         print('Got:', val)
 ```

-4. Test the coroutine in a Python shell:
+4. To test this coroutine, open a Python shell and run the following code:

 ```python
 from cofollow import print_ints